Marissa Sappho, LCSW, CEDS

 Prior to Founding Aurora Behavioral Health, Marissa maintained a busy full time private practice.
 Previously, Marissa has held clinical positions in both inpatient and outpatient settings in New York and Connecticut, including Assertive Community Treatment Teams, Intensive Outpatient Programs, city and state psychiatric facilities, clinics, and day treatment programs.
 Marissa has performed both administrative and clinical supervision and been responsible for clinical program development and implementation of state funded research protocols.

-Marissa has published and presented nationally and internationally on Binge Eating Disorder, most recently at the Renfrew Center Foundation Annual Conference and the Eating Disorders & Obesity Conference in Australia.
+Marissa has published and presented nationally and internationally on Binge Eating Disorder, most recently at the Renfrew Center Foundation Annual Conference, the Eating Disorders & Obesity Conference in Australia, and the American Psychological Association.
 She is a frequent guest speaker at universities and psychoanalytic institutes on topics including eating disorders, psychodynamic approaches to treatment, social work licensing issues, and career development.

-Presently she is working on a handbook for beginning clinical practitioners, and developing an iPhone app for clients with Eating Disorders in order to provide access to recovery tools.
+Presently she is working on a handbook for beginning clinical practitioners, and developing a client workbook for those with Eating Disorders in order to provide access to recovery tools.
 Through Marissa’s extensive experience with researching, teaching, training, and treating eating disorders, she recognized a need for a new model for the treatment of Binge Eating Disorder, called Reframing Recovery.
 Current research interests include the symbolic meaning of binge episodes, and intimate relationships in emerging adulthood in the context of social media.